 Hackers are coming after you.
 No longer are big businesses and international organisations the only targets for hackers, spammers, and scammers, now it’s all of us.
 Yesterday, one of the world’s largest security firms released its annual report.
-And according to Symantec, in the past year hackers have begun targeting us on greater number of platforms.
+And according to Symantec, in the past year hackers have begun targeting us on a greater number of platforms.

 As we use more apps on more devices to access the web it becomes harder for us to maintain our cyber security.